Dool – Summerland

 Spell – Opulent Decay - 85%

-Third full length album from Canadian rockers Spell, sees them delivering a collection of music with more identity and the overall professional feel, while at the same time staying true to all of their tidemarks.
+The third full length album from Canadian rockers Spell, sees them delivering a collection of music with more identity and the overall professional feel, while at the same time staying true to all of their tidemarks.

-So, this is still a 70’s inspired psych heavy/rock, but with that rather crucial hypnotic dreamy feel.
-And that feel is a defining element of Spell’s music and aspect that separates them from rather obvious inspirations such as Blue Öyster Cult, Cauldron, Diamond Head and NWOBH in general.
+So, this is still a ’70s inspired psych heavy/rock, but with that rather crucial hypnotic dreamy feel.
+And that feel is a defining element of Spell’s music and an aspect that separates them from rather obvious inspirations such as Blue Öyster Cult, Cauldron, Diamond Head and NWOBH in general.
 This aspect was hardly noticeable on their debut, but filled more on the follow-up For None and All.

 Musically the band might be on fairly familiar grounds, which is important, but the new album marks the most diverse release from the band, even if the experimenting elements are often quite subtle.
-Therese are not used as some new radical direction for the band, but rather to underline the band’s own identity and add to its flavor and atmosphere.
+Therese are not used as some new radical direction for the band, but rather to underline the band’s own identity and add to its flavour and atmosphere.

 With Opulent Decay, Spell have managed to stay true to their very core, but at the same time the band has not only grown, but they have dared to put the unique elements of their music all the way in the front.
-The result is mesmerizing and an album that is not only their finest, but comparing to the previous two, simply in league of its own.
+The result is mesmerizing and an album that is not only their finest, but comparing to the previous two, simply in a league of its own.

 www.spellofficial.bandcamp.com